nickiway/test-task-food-form/README.md

 ### Time took perfom this task: 3 days

-All the functions to work with API are stored at `service.js` (the response is stored in specific variable that can be outputed to console to check the if the response is correct)
+All the functions to work with API are stored at `service.js` (the response is stored in specific variable that can be outputed to console to check whether the response is correct)